dimitrinicolas/overflow-color/README.md

 ## Browsers compatibility

 I successfully tested this library, on:
-**Mac OS High Sierra**: Safari v11, Google Chrome v67 and Opera v51
+**Mac OS Mojave**: Safari v11, Google Chrome v70 and Opera v51
 **iOS 11**: Safari, Google Chrome v68, Firefox 12 and Microsoft Edge v42

 Unfortunately, Firefox on MacOS and Opera Mini on iOS doesn't show the over-scroll color even without this library.

 This library pass an E2E test through Chrome with Cypress.